-Withholding tax on royalties
+5.2 Withholding tax on interest

-Luxembourg the Netherlands Sir An abusive situation under (iii) exists if (a) the relevant group entity receives the royalty payment with the main purpose or one of the main purposes to avoid tax and (b) there is an artificial arrangement in place.
+Luxembourg the Netherlands An abusive situation under (iii) exists if (a) the relevant group entity receives the interest payment with the main purpose or one of the main purposes to avoid tax and (b) there is an artificial arrangement in place.
 An arrangement is considered artificial if it has not been put in place for valid business reasons that reflect economic reality.
 Additional conditions apply, dependent on the specific facts and circumstances.